-Note the basic letter structure.
+To give you a better idea of how to create a political request, note the basic letter structure.
 This sample campaign contribution letter begins with a candidate introduction, followed by specific issues and suggestions for solving those issues.

 Next comes an intent to run, and a request for support along with a specific, time-sensitive contribution request.
 It’s wrapped up with a thank-you and reminder about the campaign website where supporters can find out more information about the campaign and how they can help.

 Here is sample letter asking for political support:

 Download our full set of Political Campaign Letter Templates.

 These election campaign fundraising letter samples will give you a head start and ideas to create solid campaign correspondence.
 Get your message across in a professional manner that will lead to more donor action.
 With these political letter templates, you can create: